network-automation-cookbook/cookbook-lab/setup/README.md

 This directory contains instructions for deploying a remote droplet (virtual machine) on DigitalOcean to follow along with the labs stored in this repository.

-The virtual machine is configured to run the network automation cookbook lab using the `labcli` utility tool.
+The virtual machine is configured to run the network automation cookbook lab using the `lab` utility tool.
 If you are following along with the book, you can use this virtual machine to run the labs presented in the book.

 ![Overall Lab Environment](./../pics/overall-lab-environment.png)